 The NFL London games are also the perfect excuse to visit London for the first time!

 What is the best time to visit London?

 It depends on your weather tolerance and what your plans are in London.
 London can get quite cold in the winter as well as experience snow.
 So, if you’re used to warm temperatures, winter wouldn’t be a great time to visit.
 Personally, I prefer visiting in the spring (between March-May) and Fall (September-November).
 During these shoulder seasons, crowds aren’t as large and temperatures are still mild.

 How long should I spend in London?

 Whatever time you have!
 A week (or more) truly isn’t enough.
 At least 5 days will do London justice on a first visit.
 (But a week is even better!)
+For your first-time London experiences, there’s really not a “perfect” amount of time.
+Any amount is great!
 No promises that you won’t want to revisit this amazing city.
 There is so much to do as well as experience the world-renowned cuisine.
 It’s hard not to return to London after visiting once.